MultiView / PD-QVP Plugin:

 The MultiView plugin will not function without a copy of the Outside In viewer DLLs.
 These DLLs came with several packages including very old versions of Quick View Plus, older versions of Powerdesk and (at least some old versions of) Yahoo Desktop Search.
 The DLLs do not come with Opus and it is your responsibility to obtain properly licensed copies of them.

-The plugin's configuration window lets you specify where the DLLs are located, although it will usually find them automatically if they are correctly installed.
+The plugin's configuration window lets you specify where the DLLs are located.
+It should be the folder containing

 Alternative Viewer Recommendations: